A proximal method for composite minimization: Properties of the Proximal Linearized Subproblem

 This example illustrates two fundamental difficulties.
 The first is theoretical: the basic criticality condition \eqnok{hc_necc} may be unsolvable, essentially because the chain rule fails.
 The second is computational: if, implicit in the function $h$, are constraints on acceptable values for $c(x)$, then curvature in these constraints can cause infeasibility in linearizations.
 As we see below, resolving both difficulties requires a kind of ``transversality'' condition common in variational analysis.

+In this section we make use of the {\em normal cone} to a set $S$ at a point $s \in S$, denoted by $N_S(s)$, defined in the Appendix.
+When $S$ is convex, it coincides exactly with the classic normal cone from convex analysis, while for smooth manifolds it coincides with the classical normal space.

 The transversality condition we need involves the ``horizon subdifferential'' of the function $h : \R^m \to \bar\R$ at the point $\bar c \in \R^m$, denoted $\partial^{\infty} h(\bar c)$.
 This object, which recurs throughout our analysis, consists of a set of ``horizon subgradients'', capturing information about directions in which $h$ grows faster than linearly near $\bar c$.
-Useful to keep in mind is the following fact:

-This condition holds in particular for a convex function $h$ that is continuous at $\bar c$.
-Readers interested only in continuous convex functions $h$ may therefore make the substantial simplification $\partial^{\infty} h(\bar c) = \{0\}$ throughout the analysis.
-For general convex $h:\R^m \to \R \cup \{+\infty\}$, for any point $\bar c$ in the domain $\mbox{dom}\, h$ we have the following relationship between the horizon subdifferential and the classical normal cone to the domain (see \cite[Proposition~8.12]{Roc98}):
+(See the Appendix for a formal definition.)
+This idea simplifies in important special cases.
+If $h$ is convex, finite, and lower semicontinuous at $\bar c$, we have the following relationship between the subdifferential and the classical normal cone to the domain (see \cite[Proposition~8.12]{Roc98}): $ \partial ^{\infty} h(\bar c) = N_{\mbox{ dom}\,h}(\bar c). $ We have further that $\partial^{\infty} h(\bar c) = \{0\}$ if $h$ is locally Lipschitz around $\bar c$.